 The fire broke out as a crowded cable car carried 161 skiers, snowboarders and a driver up the Kitzsteinhorn glacier through a tunnel.
 Only a few managed to escape what was Austria’s deadliest peacetime disaster.

-Previously, investigators said the blaze started when a space heater caused hydraulic brake oil in nearby pipes to overheat and drip onto the plastic-coated floor, setting it afire.
+Previously, investigators said the blaze started when the heater caused hydraulic brake oil in nearby pipes to overheat and drip onto the plastic-coated floor, setting it afire.

 But eight expert witnesses testified that the fire also could have been caused by cable that overheated.

 Most victims were from Austria and Germany.
-Eight were Americans and others were from Japan, Slovenia, the Netherlands and the Czech Republic.
+Eight were Americans, while others were from Japan, Slovenia, the Netherlands and the Czech Republic.